alejoforero/did_multiplegt_fast/README.md

 net install did_multiplegt_fast, from("https://raw.githubusercontent.com/alejoforero89/did_multiplegt_fast/master/")

 # Validation
-You can compare the results of the fast versus the original command with the dofile: did_multiplegt_fast_validation.
+You can compare the results of the fast versus the original command with the dofile: did_multiplegt_fast_validation.do.
 Once the seed is set, the results are identical.